-Want to get straight to our favourite electric cars of 2022?
+Want to get straight to any of our longest-range electric cars for 2023?

-Some housekeeping: you’re going to be quoting the official ‘WLTP’ range of each car.
+In this article we’re going to be quoting the official ‘WLTP’ range of each car.
 But what is WLTP?
 It stands for Worldwide Harmonised Light Vehicle Test Procedure and it’s the standardised measurement for electric vehicle range that all carmakers are using.
-Although the range of an electric vehicle can be affected by things like ambient temperature, state of charge or condition of battery, the WLTP figure allows a level comparison between cars.
+Although range can be affected by things like ambient temperature, driving style or condition of the battery, the WLTP figure allows a level comparison between cars.
 Just bear in mind that you may struggle to reach that figure in normal driving.

 Range: 315 miles